futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

       chop ts s
 ```

+Notice that the type signature for the `mkEmpty bnds` is mandatory, more info
+can be found (here)[https://stackoverflow.com/a/9469942/].
 For performance reasons the `chop` function uses a mutable array to keep track
 of the state of each vertex, but the paper points out that it could be replaced
 by a `Set` in order to avoid the need for monadic code; the price to